loganmhb/cliodb/README.md

 There are many problems, and FIXMEs littered throughout the code base.
 It does not work very well!

-The biggest issue right now is probably that most of the networking code doesn't handle failure cases or include timeouts; lots of `unwrap`s will need to be replaced with an actual error handling story.
+The biggest reliability issue right now is probably that most of the networking code doesn't handle failure cases or include timeouts; lots of `unwrap`s will need to be replaced with an actual error handling story.
+"Background" reindexing also does not occur in the background, so when it happens one unlucky transaction will take a long time to complete.